 Through Bezos, shopping online has turned from science fiction to reality.

 He just stepped down as CEO in 2021.
-But during his heyday, Bezos was able to earn around $82,000 in base annual income.
-This is higher than the upper limit of an average American’s annual earnings of around $70,000.
+But during his heyday, Bezos earned around $82,000 in base annual income (we know why).
+This exceeds the upper limit of an average American’s annual earnings of around $70,000.

 From this information, his estimated daily earnings are around $220.